-(Includes definition, how disability affects participation, and helpful strategies.)
+(Includes definition, how disability affects participation, helpful strategies, and courtesy rules of blindness.)

 The legislative definition of visual disability describes visual acuity and field of vision as the two criteria which determine blindness and eligibility for support services.
 Visual acuity refers to the distance that an individual can recognize an object; field of vision refers to the angle at which a person can see.

 “Vision loss may be classified according to the anatomical site of the problem.
 Anatomical disorders include impairment to the refractive structures of the eye, muscle anomalies in the visual system, and problems of the receptive structures of the eye.
 Visual acuity of 20/200 or less in the better eye with the use of corrective lenses is the marker for legal blindness” (Hardman, 1996).

 Asch (1995) states that this definition may not encompass all persons whose visual impairment may substantially hinder such daily activities as reading, working, or traveling.
 Of those persons considered “legally blind” or low-vision, 5% are under age 20; 21% are ages 20-64 (Asch, 1995).

 With the use of adaptive technology and supports, students with visual disabilities can be as capable and efficient as their peers who rely on sight.

 There may be a time delay in obtaining adapted textbooks.

 The student may take more time to read in-class handouts and may need assistive technology to do so.